-Recently, we had a customer get in touch looking for some advice as to why she might be experiencing very dry skin on her legs and what she can do about it – an issue faced by many of us as this time of year plays havoc on our skin.
-While the colder temperatures contribute, there are other factors which play their part too.
+We had a customer get in touch looking for some advice as to why she might be experiencing very dry skin on her legs and what she can do about it – an issue faced by many of us as the unpredictable weather plays havoc on our skin.
+While the cooler temperatures contribute, there are other factors which play their part too.
 Below, we’ll be looking at the causes of dry skin on legs and the preventative measures/treatment options which can help…

 Why might you have dry skin on your legs and what can you do to improve it?